 She stifled a grin.
 “Could you take your hood off, Casimir?
 Only it’s a little intimidating to speak to someone without seeing their face.”

 He obliged, and Aria almost regretted it; Casimir’s features followed after his brother, but they had a harsher, more striking tinge to them that brought color to her cheeks.
-Stunning, light blue eyes evaluated her incisively beneath dark arched eyebrows, and the sharp angles of his face were somewhat softened by his messy black hair, and the shadow of stubble along his jawline—though not enough to make him look what Aria would call kind.
-His expression had an almost haughty set to it, but not in a strictly arrogant manner; she would never question his ability, but she might question him in other ways.
+Stunning, light blue eyes evaluated her incisively beneath dark arched eyebrows, and the sharp angles of his face were somewhat softened by the shadow of stubble along his jawline—although not enough to make him look what Aria would call kind.
+His expression had an almost haughty set to it.

 “I don’t see what a mage could help us with,” Alistair said as a barmaid brought them a selection of drinks.
 He immediately went for a glass of strong wine, and Aria watched him take it with the lightest furrow of her brow.
 When she glanced back at Casimir, she flushed—he had been watching her.